ipfs/specs/BITSWAP.md

     1. If C sends S a Have request for data S has (and is willing to give to C) it should respond with a Have, although it may instead respond with the block itself (e.g. if the block is very small)
     2. If C sends S a Have request for data S does not have (or has but is not willing to give to C) and C has requested for DontHave responses then S should respond with DontHave
     3. S may choose to include the number of bytes that are pending to be sent to C in the response message
+    4. S should respect the relative priority of wantlist requests from C, with wants that have higher `priority` values being responded to first.
 3. When C no longer needs a block it previously asked for it should send a Cancel message for that request to any peers that have not already responded about that particular block.
 It should particularly send Cancel messages for Block requests (as opposed to Have requests) that have not yet been answered.

 ### Wire Format

 ```
 message Message {
   message Wantlist {
     enum WantType {
       Block = 0;